distribution-explorer/distribution-explorer.github.io/_sources/continuous/gamma.rst.txt

 Example
 -------

 Any multistep process where each step happens at the same rate.
 This is common in molecular rearrangements.
-For example, the time it takes for three phosphorylation events have to happen, assuming all phosphorylation events happen at the same rate, is Gamma distributed.
+For example, the time it takes for three phosphorylation events to happen, assuming all phosphorylation events happen at the same rate, is Gamma distributed.

 ----